garrandall/popular-music-data/tracks/because-i-love-you-billy-stewart.md

   ranking_list: Billboard Hot 100
   start_date: '1966-01-29'
 ---
-Ooh, ooh, I love you
+Oh, oh, I love you
-Ooh, ooh, I love you
+Oh, oh, I love you

 I'll follow a rainbow
 Bring you a pot of gold